Prolific Surveys claims you can get paid to take part in engaging research.

-Prolific Surveys is a survey site that is a bit different from many other paid survey sites.
+Let me just reveal right away that it is a survey site that is a bit different from many other paid survey sites.

 What is Prolific Surveys and what does the site offer?

 At first, it was actually called Prolific Academic, and many people still seem to call it this name.
 But because the name was a bit long and clumsy, it was changed to just be called “Prolific” which is now the official name of the platform.

-How Prolific is different:
+How Prolific is different

-They, therefore, decided to start a platform on their own that would make it easy for researchers to recruit panel participants from all over the world, and a way for participants to get paid for contributing easily.
+They, therefore, decided to start a platform on their own that would make it easy for researchers to recruit panel participants from all over the world and a way for participants to get paid for contributing easily.

 Prolific is therefore now a crowdsourcing platform for both researchers and for people that want to give feedback, help research, and get paid at the same time.

 So that is all very nice, but how are the actual opportunities there, and are Prolific surveys even worth participating in?

 As it is a platform that is meant to help researchers get answers and feedback, it is dependent on researchers to make surveys available.

 They are all academic studies, but that does not mean that you have to have an academic degree to participate.
 It just means that the answers are used for research at for example universities.

 All you need to do is to give your opinion and feedback in the surveys like on any other survey site.
 So no matter your background, you can sign up and get access to surveys.

 As many of the surveys are very specialized and about a very specific topic, they sometimes require you to have a certain demographic profile to be able to participate.
-It can for example be where you live, what you do for a living, how many children you have etc.
+It can for example be where you live, what you do for a living, how many children you have, etc.

 So your answers will have a direct effect on the newest research, which I think is pretty cool.
 But because the platform is so targeted, it also means that you will not have access to daily surveys, and maybe not even weekly surveys depending on your profile.

 Whenever there is an available study, you will receive an email.
-If you wish to participate, it is a good idea not to wait too long to take the survey, as some studies fill up quickly.
+If you wish to participate, it is a good idea not to wait too long to take the survey, as some studies fill up very quickly.

 As mentioned, Prolific is a crowdsourcing platform that is also very much focused on giving researchers easy access to recruiting participants for surveys and research panels.

 You can decide the prescreening for your study yourself, and for example filter participants by age, sex, nationality, language, and more.

 If you have a study that is hosted in another system like for example Qualtrics or SurveyMonkey, you can just insert the URL and still recruit participants on Prolific.

-And with higher rewards it will probably also be easier to recruit participants – that is my experience after having participated in thousands of paid surveys and getting feedback from many other participants through PaidFromSurveys.com.
+And with higher rewards, it will probably also be easier to recruit participants – that is my experience after having participated in thousands of paid surveys and getting feedback from many visitors here on PaidFromSurveys.com.